bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Argent:
   - [ ] Looking for the Flying Wolf
     - Tiefling
-    - [ ] Learn more about Johann, where infernals were involved.
+    - [x] Learn more about Johann, where infernals were involved.
   - [ ] Draw a detail diagram of how a Dwarf brews mead.
+  - [ ] Find and...
+KO Captain Xavius.
 - Kony:
   - [ ] Find owner of a sword who cheated him. - Nielson
   - [ ] Get... unpossessed?